svhatling/boardgame/README.md

 2. Roll two dice and move the sum of the eyes
 3. Land at the bottom of a ladder → climb up
 4. Land at the top of a snake → slide down
+5. Land at "back to start" tile → moved back to start tile
-5. First to field 90 wins!
+6. First to field 90 wins

 ### Quiz
 1. Answer questions to be able to move
 2. Correct answer = 1 point
 3. Wrong answer or skip = 0 points
-4. Combination of knowledge and strategy
+5. Player with most points when one reaches tile 90 wins!
+(If players have the same amount of points, the first one to reach tile 90 wins)

 ---

-Thank you for using **Board Game Application** – where classic games meet modern technology for maximum fun!